lottev1991/Dollmaker-NEO/README.md

 ## New features
 - **Responsive page layout**.
 The dollmaker's content is always centered, which means it will load nicely on phones and tablets, while still looking good on PC screens.
 - **Support for touch input**, which means you can also actually *play* with the dollmaker on your phone or tablet.
-This is done with the help of the [Touch Punch](https://github.com/furf/jquery-ui-touch-punch/) library.
+This is done with the help of a more up-to-date fork of the [Touch Punch](https://github.com/RWAP/jquery-ui-touch-punch/) library.
-- **Exporting your finished doll as a PNG image**, with the help of [FileSaver.js](https://github.com/eligrey/FileSaver.js) and [html2canvas](https://github.com/niklasvh/html2canvas).
+- **Exporting your finished doll as a PNG image**, with the help of [FileSaver.js](https://github.com/eligrey/FileSaver.js) and my custom fork of [html2canvas](https://github.com/lottev1991/html2canvas).
 No more manual screenshotting and pasting in a paint program!
     - The backgrounds are also **transparent by default**, so you don't need to do that yourself either.
     - It also has the ability to **create a cropped avatar** of your final doll (100x100 pixels by default) for easy use on social media services, forums and chat rooms.
 - **Randomized images** *(PHP-only)*.
 By default, the script makes it so that the doll has no default skin or eye color; it picks a random one upon loading.
 (You can change these manually afterwards, don't worry!)